vaadin/base-starter-flow-portlet/README.md

 Before the portlet application can be run, it must be deployed to a portal.
 We currently support Apache Pluto (https://portals.apache.org/pluto/).
-The easiest way to try out your application is to run a Maven goal which starts an embedded Tomcat 8 serving the Pluto Portal driver:
+The easiest way to try out your application is to run a Maven goal which starts an embedded Tomcat 8 serving the Pluto Portal driver (for Java 10 or newer JDKs, also add the `demo-java10` profile):

 `mvn package cargo:run -Pdemo,production`